scientist-labs/tokenkit/README.md

 Preserve domain-specific terms even when lowercasing.

-**Supported by:** Unicode, Pattern, Whitespace, Letter, Lowercase, and Character Group (with limitations) tokenizers.
+**Fully Supported by:** Unicode, Pattern, Whitespace, Letter, Lowercase, Sentence, and URL/Email tokenizers.

+**Partially Supported by:** Character Group (works best with whitespace delimiters) and Path Hierarchy (limitations with hierarchical structure) tokenizers.

+**Not Supported by:** Grapheme, Keyword, Edge N-gram, and N-gram tokenizers.

 ```ruby
 TokenKit.configure do |config|